secretlycarl/onboarderr/README.md

 # ATTENTION
-If you're reading this, the repo recently had a big update that might break current installs.
+If you're reading this, the repo recently had a big update and I recommend you start from scratch.

+Setup is much easier now!
+- Set port with changeport.py if you don't want to use the default `10000`
-Setup is much easier now! just docker compose (tweak mounts first on `compose.yml`) and set all initial settings on the site itself.
+- Docker compose (tweak mounts first on `compose.yml`) and set all initial settings on the site itself

-The readme is mostly accurate, but new screenshots will be added soon.
+The readme is mostly accurate, but I'm updating it if I find any inaccuracies.

 [How to Update](https://github.com/secretlycarl/onboarderr?tab=readme-ov-file#updates)

-# onboarderr
-Self-hosted user onboarding site for Plex and Audiobookshelf server owners

 # Onboarderr v2
+Onboarderr is a customizable onboarding site for a host's Plex and (optional) Audiobookshelf servers.
+It includes user instructions, server highlights, and an admin dashboard.

 ![mainpage](https://github.com/secretlycarl/onboarderr/blob/main/screenshots/10a_mainpagedesktop.png)